MarcusQuist/Portfolio/README.md

  * Directed Edges
  * Edge Weighted Digraph

-Hence, some algorithms which had to be finely tuned to fit to our programs data, which is a whole system of nodes extracted from .OSM files.
+Furthermore, the algorithms had to be finely tuned to fit to our programs datastructure, which is a whole system of nodes extracted from .OSM files.